wenwenmin/HisHRST/README.md

 This project supports training and evaluation on the DLPFC spatial transcriptomics dataset using PyTorch.

-To train the neural network, use the following command:
+To train the model across all 12 tissue sections from the DLPFC dataset, simply run:

 ```
 python train.py